 In August, 2014, the Master Plan was completed and Mandell Park was reopened as an inventive, integrated park space with a community garden, mixture of native plants, trees and grasses to attract birds and butterflies and a host of special features to attract visitors.
 It is used by the area residents and people from all over the city for events, picnics and a nice place to visit.
 The FOMP continues to maintain the park and facilities, manage the community garden, and plan events.

 Thank you to all those who helped exceed the goal of raising $1 million to renovate Mandell Park.
 Naming opportunities are still available and fundraising continues for maintenance of the park.
-Click on the DONATE tab above for more information on how you can be part of this incredible story.
+Go to the DONATE tab for more information on how you can be part of this incredible story.